BluestormDNA/ProjectPSX/README.md

 ## Compability

 The emulator is in very early development and there are constant rewrites.
 Somehow and although with some limitations there are some games that already work like:
-Ridge Racer Ace Combat, Final Fantasy 7, Time Crisis, Ace Combat...
+Ridge Racer, Ridge Racer Revolution, Ace Combat, Final Fantasy 7, Time Crisis, Crash Bandicoot 1 2 and 3, Spyro the dragon...

 > **Note:**  Memory Card files are unsupported so any progress will be lost upon exit.